bsiever/pxt-blelog/DEVNOTES.md

 ## TODO

-The category has no icon.
+The category has no icon. -> Done

 There is a commit after the last tag.